-What's "4 seasons" feeling I talking about? here's the explaination:
+What's "4 seasons" feeling I am talking about?
+Here's the explanation:

-I feel 4 times of sensation changed while watch this anime:
+I felt the sensation changed 4 times while watch this anime:

-1st times: at episode 1 to 2, at the first time watching those episode I thought this series will be just a light comedy anime which will makes me chuckle without complicated story.
-It just like Spring season that give a high hopes on the early year.
+1st time: During episodes 1 to 2, watching those episodes for the first time I thought this series would just be a light comedy anime which will make me chuckle without a complicated story.
+It just like the spring season that give a high hopes on the early year.

-2nd times: at episode 3 to 14, I'm getting a bit bored and almost dropped it, but I decided to push my self to finish it (the only reasons I want to finish it is just because I got interest by the last main character who showed up in this part).
-It just like summer season that really hot and the only fun is going to beach on the summer break.
+2nd time: During episodes 3 to 14, I'm getting a bit bored and almost drop it, but I decided to push my self to finish it (the only reasons I want to finish it is just because I got interest by the last main character who showed up in this part).
+It just like summer season that is really hot, and the only fun is going to beach during the summer break.

-3rd times: at episode 15 to 24, begin to got my curiosity for what will going on with this show, things got a bit complicated and I think this part is the "life" of this series.
-Just like an autumn season, although the flowers fall but it becomes a wonderfull scenery.
+3rd time: During episodes 15 to 24, my curiosity was piqued for what will be going on with this show, things got a bit complicated, and I think this part is the "life" of the series.
+Just like an autumn season, although the flowers fall, but becomes a wonderful scenery.

-Well, that's my personal view for the story, so I give 7/10 score for it.
+Well, that's my personal view of the story, so I give 7/10 for it.

-All characters was unique, both in design and personalities, even with the supporting, they are really good.
-Great job was done by the creator at this point.
-EXCEPT for MC pet, it's very annoying for me.
-And I really like "Ami-n", her appearance, her personalities, her reaction, her way pretending to be an adult (she's the last MC that I mentioned before), so 8/10 For Chara design.
+All characters were unique, both in design and personalities, even with the supporting characters, they are all really good.
+A great job was done by the creator at this point.
+EXCEPT for MC's pet, it's very annoying, and I really like "Ami-n", her appearance, her personality, her reactions, her way of pretending to be an adult (she's the last MC that I mentioned before), so 8/10 For Chara design.

-For the enjoyment, I think I'll go for 7/10 that because this show had me feel bored once, and the ending was an anticlimax for me.
-But I do like the humor and story development (starting from episode 15).
+For the enjoyment, I think I'll go for 7/10 that because this show had me feel bored once, and the ending was anti-climatic for me, but I do like the humor and story development (starting from episode 15).

 Toradora!= Another normal romance/drama anime involving high school...We had many anime of this kind.
 In fact, these type of anime are very common nowadays.
 I had watched this type many times, but mostly ended up so wrongly.